CivicActions/ssp-toolkit/docs/controls/SI.md

 Virus scans are performed by ClamAV, a server-hosted tool protecting the application from Trojans, Viruses and other malicious cyber-threats.
 Real-time scans are conducted whenever files are uploaded from any external source and malicious code is blocked or quarantined when detected.
 All file-based traffic traversing the server is sanitized before being delivered.
 All input form text is validated and sanitized.

 #### b

 ##### CivicActions

 Anti-virus definitions and malicious code protection mechanisms are configured and updated automatically on a nightly basis.

 #### c

 ##### CivicActions

-CivicActions Operations receives information system security alerts, advisories and notifications in response to malicious code detection.
+CivicActions Operations staff receives information system security alerts, advisories, and notifications in response to malicious code detection.
 These messages are sent to group email distribution lists to ensure all members of the team receive the proper information in a timely manner.

 #### d

 ##### CivicActions

 False positives during malicious code detection and eradication are dealt with on a case by case basis.
 Potential impacts on the availability of the information system are detailed in a false positive report depending on if the report is for the OS, database or web application.

 ### SI-4: Information System Monitoring